Anuy639/sc/README.md

 ## Command: _menu_
-`Use this to access PROJECT RIDWAN Menu through vps terminal`
+`Use this to access NYARI GRATISAN PROJECT through vps terminal`
 #